Evaluating and Choosing Localization Solutions: 10 Must-Haves to Consider

-Beyond providing a centralized working environment, a good localization platform will also actively encourage team members to collaborate with each other.
-For instance, translators can add comments to a file to request input from each other or draw attention to problems with the text to be translated.
+Beyond providing a centralized working environment, a good localization platform will also actively encourage collaborative teamwork.
+For example, translators can add comments to a file to request input from each other or draw attention to problems with the text to be translated.
 Managers can use the platform to identify issues that are holding up progress and work with the team members involved to resolve them.

-Another important way to extend a localization tool is by integrating it with other tools in your workflow.
-You can do this in order to take advantage of automation features, as mentioned earlier, but that’s not the only way to use integrations.
+Another important way to extend a localization solution is by integrating it with other tools in your workflow.
+You can do this to take advantage of automation features, as mentioned earlier, but that’s not the only way to use integrations.

-For example, if your website runs on a content management system like WordPress, you may be able to connect it to your localization tool to automatically import source content from your site and export translations back to it.
+For example, if your website runs on a content management system like WordPress, you should be able to connect it to your localization tool out of the box with a WordPress translation plugin.
+This will automatically import source content from your site and export translations back to it.
 Similarly, if you use software like Sketch for UI design, you can allow designers to access localized text within Sketch, helping them address issues like text overflowing out of its container (barf!) before they can make it into the finished product.

-Your localization tool should scale with your needs
+Your localization solution should scale with your needs

 As you grow, your localization platform should be able to grow with you.
 Localization software is commonly made available under a subscription model, potentially including different pricing tiers based on usage.
 Such a tiered pricing model may be appropriate for a business with relatively stable localization needs, but it can stifle a content-heavy business as it expands into new markets and must translate larger volumes of text into more languages.

 In contrast, some solutions take a more scale-friendly approach to pricing, with rates that don’t change based on the volume of text translated and the number of target languages.
-For businesses that expect their localization needs to grow over time, this type of model offers greater predictability and freedom to expand.
+For businesses that expect their localization needs to grow over time and are looking to scale up localization efficiently, this type of model offers greater predictability and freedom to expand.

-A localization tool should make localization an efficient process, allowing globally distributed teams to collaborate and communicate in real time, regardless of each team member’s geographical position.
+Localization solutions make translation an efficient process, allowing globally distributed teams to collaborate and communicate in real time, regardless of each team member’s geographical position.